-- many of which have been incorporated.
+- Bill Staehle, who has done a little bit of everything: ideas, editing, encouragement, and suggestions, many of which have been incorporated.
 Bill helped greatly with the content of this document. - Others who have contributed in one way or another: Dave Wreski, Ian Jones, and Jacco de Leeuw. - Various posters on comp.os.linux.security, a great place to learn about Linux and security. - The Netfilter Development team for their work on iptables and connection tracking, state of the art tools with which to protect our systems.

-1.4.
+1.5.
 Disclaimer